This is based on opinion. Please don't list it on a work's trope example list.

 The entire game has a very solemn and melancholic feel to it.
 Given that you're literally reliving Jennifer's childhood memories, this sort of tone is to be expected.
-As if it weren't bad enough that everyone except Brown dislikes Jennifer, the narration repeatedly referring to her as a "poor, unlucky girl" really nails it in how pitiable the protagonist is.
+As if it weren't bad enough that everyone except Brown and Wendy dislikes Jennifer, the narration repeatedly referring to her as a "poor, unlucky girl" really nails it in how pitiable the protagonist is.

 The Good ending.
 You shouldn't be able to feel so sorry for the person responsible for almost everything bad that happened during the game.